longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

 4. One can change the Longhorn volume's access mode via the UI as long as the volume is not bound to a PVC.
 5. For a Longhorn volume that gets used by an RWX PVC, the volume access mode will be changed to RWX.

-## Configuring Volume Locality for an RWX Volume
+## Configuring Volume Locality for RWX Volumes

-  Longhorn introduces several enhancements to control the volume locality of RWX volumes.
-This is accomplished by determining the location of the share manager pod associated with an RWX volume.
-This section explains how to configure the data locality feature for RWX volumes.
+Longhorn provides new settings that allow you to precisely control the data locality of RWX volumes (through identification of associated Share Manager pods).
+These granular settings work with related global settings to provide optimal performance, resilience, and adherence to organizational policies or constraints.

 ### `shareManagerNodeSelector`